FrameworkComputer/linux-docs/framework13/Ubuntu24.04LTS-PRE-INSTALL-Setup-fw-13-PRO.md

-# This is for Intel® Core™ Ultra Series 3 Framework Laptop 13 Pro Ubuntu 24.04 PRE-INSTALLED ONLY.
+# This is for Intel® Core™ Ultra Series 3 Framework Laptop 13 Pro Ubuntu 24.04 ONLY.

 #### Officially supporting from Ubuntu 24.04 OEM install
 Please use the **"Get everything updated"** section below if you are on standard Ubuntu 24.04 without the the "dot 1 release."